phagmaier/automated-theorem-solver/README.md

 ## 📋 TODO

-- [ ] Allow Conclusion to be more than a proposition (currently can't even be negated)
+- [ ] Conver to to Clause/dynamic bitset type
+- [ ] Make unordered set work with clause type
-- [ ] Create the recursive descent parser
+- [x] Create the recursive descent parser
-- [ ] Once in tree format simplify modify and cancel out
+- [x] Once in tree format simplify modify and cancel out
+- [ ] Parse/Convert conclusion to CRF Form and negate it
 - [ ] Make language more verbose create better syntax
 - [ ] Allow for more difficult kinds of theorems
-- [ ] Allow for downloads and write a little bash script so can compile from anywhere

 * ```